AWinterman/awinterman.github.com/_posts/2012-09-22-A-Programmers-Approach.md

 ---
 layout: post
-title: A Programmer's Approach to Mathematics Education
+title: A Data Scientist Has Insights!
 subtitle: Why do it yourself when a computer will do it for you?
 ---